andrealufino/AMLogger/README.md

     // Log a debug message using privacy options logger.debug("User login attempt: ", metadata: ["username": ("user@example.com", privacy: .private)])
 ```

+## Documentation
+See [Documentation](Documentation.md "Documentation") for more details about the library.

 ## Customization
 AMLogger allows you to extend its labels, adjust privacy levels, and even override how logs are handled.
 Whether you need a custom log format or additional metadata, the API is flexible enough to meet your needs.